5 Day Camping Safari Tanzania

 Day 1: Depart Arusha – Tarangire National Park

-On this day you leave Arusha town; the base town for safaris in the northern Tanzania and along the Arusha – Dodoma highway a scenic drive towards the Tarangire National Park.
-You will pass by a Supermarket ( if you wish) for some last minute shopping of any personal effects that you may need then drive through a scenic Masai Steppe and arrive at Tarangire in 2 hours time or so.
-Your driver will take care of the paper work at the park’s gate then you will embark on your first game drive in the Tarangire National Park famous for its large herds of elephants and large baobab trees that dot the grassland.
-Lunch will be at a designated picnic site then afternoon game drives until sunset time to check in at a lodge / camp for overnight.
+On this day you leave Arusha town; the base town for safaris in northern Tanzania and along the Arusha – Dodoma highway a scenic drive towards the Tarangire National Park.
+You will pass by a Supermarket ( if you wish) for some last-minute shopping of any personal effects that you may need then drive through a scenic Masai Steppe and arrive at Tarangire in 2 hours’ time or so.
+Your driver will take care of the paperwork at the park’s gate then you will embark on your first game drive in the Tarangire National Park famous for its large herds of elephants and large baobab trees that dot the grassland.
+Lunch will be at a designated picnic site then afternoon game drives until sunset time to check-in at a lodge/camp for overnight.
 Overnight at Jambo Camp.
 Lunch and dinner included.

 Day 2: Tarangire National Park to the Serengeti National Park.

-From the Tarangire National Park we depart early after breakfast and head across the Great Rift Valley’s floor, up the escarpment and traverse the Ngorongoro Conservation area in what will ultimately end up being a pleasant and enjoyable scenic drive as you enjoy the beautiful scenery and breathtaking vistas on your way to the Serengeti National Park.
+From the Tarangire National Park, we depart early after breakfast and head across the Great Rift Valley’s floor, up the escarpment, and traverse the Ngorongoro Conservation area in what will ultimately end up being a pleasant and enjoyable scenic drive as you enjoy the beautiful scenery and breathtaking vistas on your way to the Serengeti National Park.
 While having a game viewing on route to Serengeti National park.
 Leaving the highlands behind, we descend into the heart of wild Africa – the Serengeti National Park – with its endless plains, rolling into the distance as far as the eye can see.
-Arrive the Serengeti in the afternoon for an afternoon game drive until late in the afternoon when you will check in at a camp or lodge for campfire, dinner and overnight.
+Arrive in the Serengeti in the afternoon for an afternoon game drive until late in the afternoon when you will check-in at a camp or lodge for a campfire, dinner, and overnight.
 Lunch is taken at one of the Picnic sites most likely at the Naabi Hill Gate where you will also get the chance to stretch your legs as your guide sorts out the registration and relevant paperwork.
 Serengeti Seronera Camp.
 All meals included.